spenserwellen/Thomas-and-Henry-Order-Form-Page/README.md

 # Thomas-and-Henry-Order-Form-Page
-Survey Page for Thomas &amp; Henry Watch Company to help their team find the perfect watch for you!
+Survey page for Thomas &amp; Henry watch company to help their team find the perfect watch for you!